laravel/docs/queues.md

         ...

         /**
-        * The unique ID of the job.
+        * Get the cache driver for the unique job lock.
         *
         * @return \Illuminate\Contracts\Cache\Repository
         */